Our Kitchen Makeover

 When we were house searching in 2015, I preferred homes with kitchens that needed an upgrade.
 While we did tour one house in Portage Park that had an upgraded kitchen that was perfect, in my opinion (a huge kitchen with beautiful, classic wood cabinets that matched the arts and crafts style of the home, complimented by beautiful light blue glass backsplash tile), most had dark cabinets with granite countertops.
 A lot of brown, black, and orangey colors, which screamed 2005 but didn’t seem old enough to justify tearing up for a new kitchen.

 The kitchen in the house we chose to buy fit the kind of kitchen we were looking for.
-It was completely functional and but needed an aesthetic fix.
+It was completely functional but needed an aesthetic fix.
 Something that we could handle ourselves, we hoped, without the budget of a huge kitchen remodel.

 We lived with the kitchen as it was for about a year and a half.
 “As it was” included old laminate floors, green walls, dark stained cabinets, 12”x12” TILED countertops, and backsplash tiles that were accented with some fossil-style tiles above the range.
-We also had a white apartment-style range and microwave using up counter space.
+We also had a white apartment-style range and a white microwave using up counter space.

 But we also had a fantastic window that let in a ton of light, almost the right amount of cabinets, a decent fridge we were happy with, and a pass-through/island type counter space (though it was a brown granite material).